-Microorganisms are those living creature which can not be viewed by unaided eye, i.e. you need microscope to view them.
-But there are some microorganisms that can be seen without microscope too.
-So in this blog post, i am presenting some of the unique and unbelievable facts about microorganisms which i have collected from various authentic sources.
+Microorganisms are those living creatures that can not be viewed by the unaided eye, i.e., you need a microscope to view them.
+But some microorganisms can be seen without a microscope too.
+So in this blog post, I am presenting some of the unique and unbelievable facts about microorganisms I have compiled from various authentic sources.

-- Beef tapeworm is the largest parasite (which causes taeniasis in human), which can easily grow 7½ meters or 25 feet long!
+Beef tapeworm is the largest parasite (which causes taeniasis in humans), which can easily grow 7½ meters or 25 feet long!
 Imagine that living in your guts!

-- The smallest known bacteria are so tiny that they were once thought to be viruses (Mycoplasmas).
+The smallest known bacteria are so tiny that they were once thought to be viruses (Mycoplasma).

-- Oldest living Microbes: 250 million-year-old bacteria spores have been revived.
-In 2000, scientists told that they had revived bacteria that had lain in suspended animation for 250 million years, encased in salt crystals deep in the Earth.
+250 million-year-old bacteria spores have been revived.
+In 2000, scientists said they had revived bacteria that had lain in suspended animation for 250 million years, encased in salt crystals deep in the earth.

-- In 1918 more people died from the influenza virus (approximately 30 million) than died in the First World War (10 million).
+In 1918 more people died from the influenza virus (approximately 30 million) than in the first world war (10 million).

-If a single bacterium 10 to power minus 12 gram with a generation time of 20 min would, if it continued to grow exponentially for 48 hour, produce a population that weighed about 4000 times the weight of the earth.
+If a single bacterium of 10-12 gram with a generation time of 20 min is continued to grow exponentially for 48 hours, it produces a population that weighs about 4000 times the weight of the earth.

-Note: If you know other more interesting and unbelievable facts about microorganisms please do share in the comment box below.
+Note: If you know other more exciting and unbelievable facts about microorganisms, please share them in the comment box below.